remote-android/redroid-doc/README.md

 Check [android-builder-docker](./android-builder-docker) for details.

 ## Troubleshooting
-container disappeared immediately
+Container disappeared immediately
 > make sure the required kernel modules are installed; run `dmesg -T` for detailed logs

-container running, but adb cannot connect (device offline etc.)
+Container running, but adb cannot connect (device offline etc.)
 > run `docker exec -it <container> sh`, then check `ps -A` and `logcat`
+>
 > try `dmesg -T` if cannot get a container shell